victorduta/pibe-reproduction/Compilation.md

            budget of 97.1234% for example supply as budget the number 971234).
 ## Regenerating kernel configurations

-In order to regenerate one of the kernel images discussed in Experiments.md one must check the configuration for that specific kernel image and its configuration name.
+In order to regenerate one of the kernel images discussed in [Experiments](Experiments.md) you must check the configuration for that specific kernel image and its configuration name.

 To regenerate **+lvi.pibe-opt.lmbench-work.999999** image (i.e., only LVI-CFI enabled, optimized